Book Production

 For example, those in the self-publishing community often use the terms “indie publishing” or “digital publishing.”
 But, a new author wouldn’t know this.
 If we were to target a newbie, we would use a more general term like “self-publishing” or “publishing.”

-Let’s go over the main tactics on how to choose keywords for Amazon KDP and beyond.
+Let’s go over the main tactics on how to choose keywords for Amazon KDP.
 I suggest starting your research on Amazon’s search engine because it’s the #1 hub for digital books.

 1. Book search by keywords you’re considering

-Take some time to jot down all the relevant keywords, phrases, and language that come up when you think of your book and target audience.
+Take the time to think about your book and target audience.
+Jot down all the relevant keywords, phrases, and language you can think of.
 Put yourself in your ideal reader’s shoes.
-Imagine what they’d search for to discover your book.
+Imagine what they’d search for to come across your book.
+Imagine what the most searched Amazon book keywords would be for your genre.
 Write your words in the most logical order.
 For example, people search for “self care books” over “books self care”.

-Along with collecting general terms, try to find words and phrases that are as specific as possible.
-This can help with narrowing down and targeting your most desired audience.
-When you’re ready, get on Amazon and type in every potential keyword to the search bar.
-If you get irrelevant results, cross off your potential keyword or revise it.
-Use a new incognito window in your browser to clear previous browsing history.
+Along with collecting general terms, find words and phrases that are as specific as possible.
+You want to narrow down and target your most desired audience.
+When you’re ready, get on Amazon and type every potential keyword into the search bar.
+If you get irrelevant results, cross off that keyword or revise it.
+Use a private/incognito browser to clear previous browsing history.

 Utilize the drop-down search function during this process.
-Do check out the suggestions that appear in the drop-down.
+Check out the suggestions that appear in the drop-down.
 It looks like this:

-The drop-down function is great because it shows you other related words and phrases people search for.
+The drop-down function is great because it shows related words and phrases people search for.
 Make a list of these during your search.
-You’ll see which keywords result in the books most similar to yours – those keywords are the ones you want to keep.
+You’ll see which keywords result in books most similar to yours – those are the ones you want to keep.

-With your list of book categories in hand, look for keywords that will get you into your categories.
+With your list of book categories in hand, look for keywords that fall under your categories.
 Browse through Amazon’s categories and see if there are any potential ones you can use.
 For example, the keyword “conspiracy thriller” can be used to enter that sub-category on Amazon.

 You can also use Amazon’s search bar to check for category lists, as mentioned earlier.
-Go through each of your relevant categories on Amazon’s lists and look for top-ranking books to see which keywords they use.
+Look for your relevant categories on Amazon’s lists and check out top-ranking books to see which keywords they use.
+Don’t forget to avoid ghost categories.

 3. Use various tools

-Just like with category research, you can conduct keyword research on tools like Publisher Rocket.
-Some other tools include Google keyword planner, keyword.io, SEMrush, Moz, and Ahrefs.
-If you use any of these tools, just remember to filter the keywords they give you based on volume and difficulty level.
-You want to go for keywords with high search volume and low difficulty level.
+Similarly to category research, you can conduct keyword research on tools like Publisher Rocket.
+Some other tools include Google’s Keywords Search Tool, keyword.io, SEMrush, Moz, and Ahrefs.
+If you use any of these tools, filter the keywords they give you based on volume and difficulty level.
+Go for keywords with high search volume and low difficulty levels.

-Here are some of the keywords to avoid:
+Here are some of Amazon keywords for books to avoid:

 • Information already mentioned in your book’s metadata, like title and subtitle